In this Section

 Study Abroad and Global Perspective

-The International Center assists students who wish to study abroad, as well as coordinates the Study Abroad Scholarship Program.
+The International Center assists students who wish to study abroad and coordinates the Study Abroad Scholarship Program.
 The Center, with assistance from the Student Government Association, provides international study and travel experiences opportunities in locations such as Argentina, Belgium, Canada, China, Costa Rica, the Czech Republic, Denmark, Ecuador, France, Germany, Ireland, Italy, Japan, Mexico, Peru, Spain and Scotland.

-International students interest in attending Bunker Hill Community College apply through the International Center, where they can obtain the necessary documentation to apply for student visas to study in the United States.
-International Student Advisors in the International Center assist students in maintaining their legal immigration status, obtaining student visas, applying for a change of their immigration status, transferring to colleges and universities, obtaining work permission, obtaining practical training and arranging travel or temporary absence certification from the United States.
+International Student Advisors assist students in maintaining their legal immigration status, obtaining student visas, applying for a change of their immigration status, transferring to colleges and universities, securing work authorization (CPT and OPT) and arranging travel or temporary absence the United States.

 International Student Advisors also serve as counselors, available to discuss academic concerns and personal issues such as adjustment to life in the United States.
 Orientation, social and cultural programs sponsored by the Center help international students learn more about U.S. culture and the educational system.